How to identify your strengths to charge up your career

 Take a strengths test

-In the early 2000s, psychologists Seligman and Mayerson, developed a way to classify character strengths, so we have a common language around them.
-They developed the VIA Inventory of Strengths which is a tool to help us discover our character traits.
+In the early 2000s, psychologists Seligman and Mayerson developed a way to classify character strengths so we have a common language around them.
+They developed the VIA Inventory of Strengths, a tool to help us discover our character traits.
 I encourage you to complete this simple, 15-minute character test to discover your greatest strengths.

 Why does knowing your strengths give you a career advantage?